uehaj/dart-saga/README.md

 # [WIP][poc] Port of redux-saga to Dart

-Redux-saga like process manager for Dart.
+Redux-saga like isolate handle library for Dart.

-This library supports communication pattern between isolates through 'cannel'.
+This library supports invoke isolate easilily, and communication pattern between isolates through channel.

-I planned to integrated with dart-redux but cannnot now.
+Integrated with dart-redux are planned.

 _Note_: This package is still under development, and many of functionality might not be available yet.
 [Feedback](https://github.com/uehaj/dart-saga/issues) and [Pull Requests](https://github.com/uehaj/dart-saga/pulls) are most welcome!